Drug classification of duloxetine

 By inhibiting the reuptake of these neurotransmitters, duloxetine helps to enhance their effects in the brain, leading to an improvement in mood and a reduction in symptoms of depression and anxiety.
 This class of medication is commonly used to treat various mental health conditions, including major depressive disorder, generalized anxiety disorder, and certain types of chronic pain conditions.

-See also Duloxetine generic release date
+See also Duloxetine after alcohol

 Duloxetine classification